 Results: The overall impact of CL/P on psychological adjustment appears to be low.
 Nonetheless, the review demonstrates the complexity of findings both within and across domains, and highlights recurring methodological challenges.

-Conclusions: Research findings from the last decade are still largely inconclusive, although some areas of emerging consensus and improvements in the approaches used were identified.

-Efforts to collect data from large, representative and longitudinal samples, which are comparable across studies and encompassing of the patient perspective and measures of resilience, should be doubled.
+Conclusions: Research findings from the last decade are considered to be largely inconclusive, although some areas of emerging consensus and improvements in the approaches used were identified.
+Efforts to collect data from large, representative and longitudinal samples, which are comparable across studies and encompassing of the patient perspective, should be doubled.